jeremiahflaga/jeremiahflaga.github.io-OLD/resume/sections/about.md

 - About seven years of experience in C# & .NET Framework (this includes experience of using JavaScript/TypeScript for the frontend side)
 - More than one year of experience in mobile application development using Java & Android Platform
 <!-- - A few months of experience on Angular -->
-- Some experience on refactoring code and writing tests
+- Some experience in refactoring code and writing tests

 <p class="lead">What can I contribute to your project?</p>